bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 - constitutional correction access

-The only changed variable should be:
+The only manipulated variable should be:

 \[
 C_{rev}